 When the school season begins, so do the sniffles and stomach problems.
 Keeping kids healthy at school could prove to be a tough task for parents around the world.
-According to antibacterial soap manufacturer, Lifebuoy, while catching some bugs is inevitable for children, there are still ways in which to reduce the chance that your child will get sick.
+According to germ protection soap manufacturer, Lifebuoy, while catching some bugs is inevitable for children, there are still ways in which to reduce the chance that your child will get sick.

 With no way to really manage your child’s hygiene habits once they are out of the protected home environment, Lifebuoy has some advice and tips to offer moms on the best way in which to protect your child once they are back at school.